Your McIntosh Resource

-Every McIntosh Component We Sell Includes Our Incomparable Expertise
+At Lyric, Every McIntosh Component Comes With Our Unrivaled Expertise

-We’re America’s oldest high end audio retailer and an asset for all buyers of components from America’s oldest high end audio manufacturer.
-So check out the McIntosh gear described below, then stop by to begin an ongoing personal relationship with a genuine specialist.
-You’ll take comfort in knowing every piece of equipment you buy from us includes the Lyric Advantage.
-Read more about that here.
+The fact that we’re America’s oldest high end audio retailer makes us a valuable asset for McIntosh component purchasers.
+So check out the gear below, then stop in for a chat with one of our veteran audio specialists.
+You’ll take comfort in knowing that all equipment you buy from us includes the Lyric Advantage.
+Read more about the Lyric Advantage here.

 MX160 A/V Processor: This A/V processor has it all.
 The many new technologies it supports include object-based 3D audio formats such as Dolby Atmos and Auro-3D, and it’s upgradable to DTS:X. The MX160 is also compatible with Dolby TrueHD, DTS-HD Master Audio, and other earlier formats, so you get McIntosh-quality surround sound from your older DVD and Blu-ray movies.
 RoomPerfect room correction will adjust the audio to match the acoustics of your home-theater space.
 As for video, the MX160 fully supports 4K Ultra HD native sources and can upconvert lower resolutions to 4K Ultra HD.
 Its eight HDMI inputs and four outputs provide plenty of connection options for existing and future HD and 4K Ultra HD sources.
 3D video passthrough is built in as is an HDBaseT output for degradation-free, uncompressed digital video and audio regardless of the cable length between the MX160 and your projector or TV.
 Also included: balanced outputs for 11.1 (AKA 7.1.4) audio channels plus four auxiliary channels for speaker bi-amping or driving additional subwoofers.
 For digital music lovers, the MX160 features four optical, three coaxial and a USB input that accepts up to 24-bit/192kHz signals, plus an XLR connector.
 For analog audio, there are two sets of stereo balanced inputs, four sets of stereo unbalanced inputs, a dedicated phono input, and a set of 7.1 multichannel unbalanced inputs.
 All analog and digital connections can be custom-named and matched in volume level while bass and treble controls offer further fine tuning.
 You can mate the MX160 with a variety of McIntosh amplifiers.